-The sales of services are growing steadily.
+Sales of services have grown steadily.
 What this means in practice may be somewhat difficult to understand for people not directly involved, however, the Company's policy is clear.
 Sales incentives like those given by manufacturers for product sales are included in product sales.
 Sales from premium services, repair, maintenance, and one-off service plans are classified as service sales.